lerna-lite/lerna-lite/packages/publish/README.md

 lerna version --remove-package-fields 'scripts.build'
 ```

-will remove only the "build" scripts and keeps the other "scripts" field untouched.
+will remove only the "build" script and keeps the other "scripts" fields untouched.

 ```diff
 {